 For many employers, the biggest benefit is visibility.
 With clearer data and consistent reporting, HR teams can spot issues earlier, track trends over time and support decisions with evidence instead of assumptions.

-When choosing a cloud-based HRMS, you should consider how the system can support day-to-day HR work while also scaling as your teams grow and your organisation’s processes become more complex.
+When choosing cloud-based HR software, you should consider how it can support day-to-day HR work while also scaling as your teams grow and your organisation’s processes become more complex.

 1. Factorial